-The following is a credit quality analysis of loans to customers before loss allowance for ECLs as at 31 December 2019 and 2018 under the requirements of HKFRS 9.
+The following is a credit quality analysis of loans to customers before loss allowance for ECLs as at 31 December 2020 and 2019 under the requirements of HKFRS 9:

-2019 HK\$'000 2018 HK\$'000
+2020 HK\$'000 2019 HK\$'000

-Neither overdue nor credit-impaired Overdue but not credit-impaired 180,738 252,420
+Neither overdue nor credit-impaired 172,985 180,738

+Overdue but not credit-impaired ,

-- overdue within 30 days- overdue 30 to 90 daysOverdue and credit-impaired 39,160 36,833 41,068 77,001
+- overdue within 30 days 33,148 39,160

+- overdue 30 to 90 days 16,914 36,833

+Overdue and credit-impaired

-- overdue more than 90 days 135,493 37,052
+- overdue more than 90 days 170,037 135,493

-392,224 407,541
+393,084 392,224

 The Group has adopted the ECL model as required by HKFRS 9 since 1 January 2018 in assessing and measuring the loss allowance for the Group's loans to customers.
 As described in the above table, the management categorised the loans into mainly 3 categories; (a) neither overdue nor credit-impaired, (b) overdue but not credit-impaired and (c) overdue and credit-impaired.
-The management considered a number of factors as described in Note 3 in determining whether the loans are credit-impaired and concluded that, based on the Group's past experience in loan financing business and relevant forward looking information available to the Group, loans with more than 90 days past due are considered as credit-impaired.
+The management considered a number of factors as described in Note 3 to the consolidated financial statements in determining whether the loans are credit-impaired and concluded that, based on the Group's past experience in loan financing business and relevant forward looking information available to the Group, loans with more than 90 days past due are considered as credit-impaired.